jshaw93/LorePets/README.md

 client-id will look like: gsgx0a285jjfwui2vqzegg4xxxxvkz

-In the .env file, update the necessary information.
+In the .env file in build, update the necessary information.
 You can find all the necessary info by following the above steps.
 The bot_nick will be the bot's twitch name, while the channel will be your channel!

 # How to run
-Just run the LorePets batch executable!
+Just run the LorePets executable!

 # Want to request features?